Page last updated April 25, 2026.

 Halogeton glomeratus—Salt Lover

-This highly branched halophytic annual has narrow fleshy blue-green leaves tipped with long spines.
-Flowers grow densely along the branches with large, conspicuous, waxy, winged bracts.
-Native to Central Asia, introduced in western North America.
+This well-branched annual has narrow fleshy blue-green leaves tipped with long spines and flowers that grow densely along the branches with large, conspicuous, waxy, winged bracts.
+This species is native to Central Asia and introduced in western North America.
+It is often easy to spot because it is a halophyte, or salt-loving species that grows where many other plants cannot.

 Salsola tragus aka Kali Tragus—Tumbleweed

-This is a low-growing annual with branched and tangled stems, firm linear subulate & usually very spine-tipped leaves.
+This is a low-growing annual with branched and tangled stems and firm, more or less linear & usually very spine-tipped leaves.
 Flowers are surrounded by long spiny bracts and a disk of winged white/pink sepals.
-Widely introduced in western North America, native to Russia.
-Our most common ‘tumbleweed’.
+This Amaranthaceae member is from Russia and widely introduced in western North America.
+It is often our most common tumbleweed, breaking easily at the base when mature to roll across the plains and disperses its seeds.

 Flowers of Amaranthaceae